How to Ski From Sunrise Point Townhomes to Peak 9

 What is the difference between ACCESS and TRUE ski in/out?
 True ski in/out homes are rare in Breckenridge.
 They are primarily condos at the bases of Peaks 7, 8 and 9 in one of the resort lodges.
 There are a handful of single family homes with true ski in/out privilege which all border Peak 8.
 There are several dozen townhomes that border the Four O’Clock trail on Peak 8 with fairly easy ski in/out (ski down to the Gondola to go skiing, ski home via Four O’Clock which is known to be icy and crowded).
 Otherwise, the Upper Warrior’s Mark neighborhood is the only other option.
 ACCESS means the trail starts in the neighborhood, out of ski bounds, not groomed or managed by the ski resort.
 This is a hiking trail (Burro Trail) in the summer.

-These are the most up-to-date details as of 3/1/24 and will be updated as needed for the 2023-2024 ski season.
-The Upper Warrior’s Mark Shuttle is looping every 15-20 minutes to take guests to/from the UWM neighborhood to Peak 9.
+This post will be updated as needed for the 2024-2025 ski season.
+The Upper Warrior’s Mark Shuttle will start running when Peak 9 opens in the coming weeks.
+It loops every 15-20 minutes to take guests to/from the UWM neighborhood to Peak 9.

 Beware that with each new snowfall, the trail may not be well packed and/or hidden by new powder.
 Note that with changing snow conditions, the photos in this article can differ from the current day.
 In-bound trails mentioned in this article are subject to closure without our knowledge.